selimslab/selimslab.github.io/_posts/phil/2020-1-2-startup.md

 ---
 layout: post
-title: Simple rules for building a new business
+title: Great Ideas Seem Initially Bad

 ---

+Simple heuristics for building a new business

 1. Find <b>simple solutions</b> to  <b>overlooked problems</b> that actually need to be solved.
 2. Deliver them as informally as possible.